TX, US · AI law tracker

 Role-based compliance checklist

-• compliance_officer Assess current AI usage and potential future AI deployments within the agency/local government.
+- compliance_officer Assess current AI literacy and training needs within the agency/local government.
 (2025-09-01)

-• hr_director Implement and conduct the required AI training programs for all designated employees and officials.
+- hr_director Develop or procure artificial intelligence training programs for relevant employees and officials.
 (2025-09-01)

 Subscriber only